Controllable Text Generation with Neurally-Decomposed Oracle: Introduction

-In this paper, we propose a general and flexible framework for controllable generation.
-Given a base pre-trained language model and a sequence-level oracle function indicating whether an attribute is satisfied, our goal is to guide the text generation by the oracle to satisfy certain attributes.
-To this end, we propose decomposing the sequence-level attributes into token-level guidance.
-When generating $i-$th token in the output sequence, instead of sampling from the base model given the prefix, we modify the probability distribution of the output token based on the token-level guidance.
-Specifically, we formulate the control as an optimization problem based on posterior regularization~\citep{ganchev2010posterior} and solve the close-form optimal solution to incorporate the token-level guidance for text generation.
+In this paper, we propose a general and flexible framework for controllable text generation.
+Given a base pre-trained language model and a sequence-level oracle function indicating whether an attribute is satisfied, our goal is to guide the text generation to satisfy certain attributes using the oracle.
+To this end, we propose to decompose the sequence-level oracle into token-level guidance, such that when generating the $i-$th token in the output sequence given the prefix, instead of sampling from the base model, we modify the probability distribution of the output token based on the token-level guidance.
+Specifically, we formulate the control as an optimization problem based on posterior regularization~\citep{ganchev2010posterior} and solve the closed-form optimal solution to incorporate the token-level guidance for text generation.
 The decomposition is approximated by an auxiliary neural network model, called NeurAlly-Decomposed Oracle (NADO), which is trained on data sampled from the base model and supervised by the sequence-level oracle (see the illustration Fig. \ref{fig:intro_fashion}).
 We further provide theoretical analysis on how NADO's approximation quality affects the controllable generation results.
-Note that in the entire process, we treat the base model and the sequence-level oracle as black-box functions, without the need for any refacting or fine-tuning.
+Note that in the entire process, we treat the base model and the sequence-level oracle as black-box functions, without the need for any refactoring or fine-tuning.